QwenLM/Qwen2.5/docs/source/training/SFT/example.rst

 ---------------

-In this section, we introduce the details of the scripts, including the core python script as well as the corresponding shell scripts.
+In this section, we introduce the details of the scripts, including the core python script as well as the corresponding shell script.

 Shell Script
 ~~~~~~~~~~~~~

 Before we introduce the python code, we provide a brief introduction to
 the shell script with commands.
 We provide some guidance inside the
-shell script and here we take ``lora.sh`` as an example.
+shell script and here we take ``finetune.sh`` as an example.

 To set up the environment variables for distributed training (or
 single-GPU training), specify the following variables: